University of Santo Tomas: International linkages

 UST has partnerships and linkages with 171 foreign academic institutions in 32 countries.
 A dual-degree program in Ph.D.
 Built Environment/Architecture is offered in collaboration with the University of Reading.
 The university also offers a ladderised program in Master in Public Health (International) in partnership with the University of Leeds.
-The partnership between the university and the Duke University allow nursing students of both universities to attend global health courses and participate in clinical immersions.
-Select fourth year students from the B.S.
+The partnership between the university and the Duke University allows nursing students of both universities to attend global health courses and participate in clinical immersions.
+Select fourth-year students from the B.S.
 Medical Technology program can participate in the International Internship Program at the Mahidol University in Thailand.